 4

-Muscle Shoals is the largest city in Colbert County and makes up what is known as ‘The Shoals.’
-It ranks high on places to visit in Alabama for music lovers.
+Muscle Shoals is the largest city in Colbert County and makes up what is known as “The Shoals.”
+It ranks high on nice places to visit in Alabama for music lovers.
 Renowned for its contribution to the music industry, the town has been instrumental in churning out some of the best music.
+After all, it’s also known as “The Hit Recording Capital of the World”!

-Since the 1960s some of the best artists in the country have recorded their albums at the FAME Studio and Muscle Shoals Sound Studios.
-These studios are still in operation and open to visitors.
-The Alabama Music Hall of Fame is also a good place for music fans.
+Since the 1960s, some of the best artists in the country have recorded their albums at the FAME Studio and Muscle Shoals Sound Studios.
+These studios are still currently in operation and open to visitors.
+Additionally, we also think the Alabama Music Hall of Fame is a good place for music fans.
+And according to the official website, you can even record your song and feel what’s it like to be a star for only 20 USD!

-Apart from music, visitors to the city can also enjoy a wide range of other activities such as boating, golf, or fishing.
+Apart from music, visitors to the city can also enjoy a wide range of other activities, such as boating, golf, or fishing.
 Sites dedicated to the city’s Native American Heritage and other history are also worth visiting.
+Lastly, you may want to visit Ivy Green, which is legendary Helen Keller’s birthplace!

 Mentone